 Won’t the federal DREAM Act solve this problem?

-Broadly supported legislation known as the DREAM Act is included in the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013 (S. 744), introduced in the Senate this year.
+Broadly supported legislation known as the DREAM Act is included in the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013 (S. 744), which was passed by the Senate this year.
 The DREAM Act would provide a path to legal status for individuals who are undocumented, even though they were brought to the U.S. years ago as children and have lived most of their lives here.
 It would also repeal the provision of law discussed above that limits the ways in which states that wish to provide in-state tuition to undocumented residents may structure such laws, by requiring them to provide the same benefits to eligible students who do not reside in the state.

 But although the DREAM Act eliminates this barrier, it does not require states to provide in-state tuition to any undocumented immigrants.
 Therefore, even after the DREAM Act passes, each state will have to determine for itself whether to do so.